fuzzylogicxx/fuzzylogic/posts/london-trip-july-24.md

 I started by heading along Clerkenwell Rd.
 I took a turn at Old Street onto Goswell Rd for a brief detour to see The Barbican Centre.
 The surrounding area really is a concrete jungle to get lost in.
 It’s kinda otherwordly!
 I enjoyed that and am now keen to go to a gig there.

 Next, I headed for breakfast at [The Breakfast Club, Spitalfields](https://thebreakfastclubcafes.com/spitalfields/).
-I enjoyed some turkish eggs and a nice americano while reading about a [global IT collapse.](https://www.bbc.co.uk/news/articles/cp4wnrxqlewo).
-From there it was on to a few shops in and around the Spitalfields Market – [Goodhood](https://goodhoodstore.com/), YMC and the like.
+I enjoyed some turkish eggs and a nice americano while reading about an unfolding [global IT collapse.](https://www.bbc.co.uk/news/articles/cp4wnrxqlewo).
+From there it was on to some shops in and around the Spitalfields Market – [Goodhood](https://goodhoodstore.com/), YMC and the like.
 It’s cool around there!

-Fuelled and ready to go, I started walking through Shoreditch.
-Smoking Goat, SNS.

-LV: bozak ar-4.
-Void speakers.
-Sounded good!
+Fuelled up and ready to go, I started walking through Shoreditch.
+Clair had recommended I eat at [Smoking Goat](https://www.smokinggoatbar.com/) and although it was bad timing to pass by as I was full, I peered in the window, saw it looked lovely inside and with dishes like _Masaman Smoked Short Rib_ on the menu, I’ll be back.
+I kept walking up Kingsland Road, stopping in at [Sneakersnstuff](https://www.sneakersnstuff.com/) then to grab a coffee at [Moko Made](https://www.instagram.com/mokomadecafe/?hl=en), a lovely little Japanese café.

+By now I had reached one of my planned stops – [Love Vinyl](https://www.instagram.com/lovevinyllondon/) in Dalston.
+I’ve been before and it’s a crate-digger’s dream.
+This time round I dug out and listened to a whole bunch of different reggae, house and disco.
+I also really enjoyed the sounds in the shop as they played through a new second-hand collection.
+Jean-Luc Ponty’s _Computer Incantations for World Peace_ sounded particularly nice through their Bozak ar-4 and Void speakers set-up as the afternoon sun shone through the windows.
+In the end I picked up some vintage New Jersey house from Larry Rauson and Cassio, a Janet Davis UK 12 on a Lover’s Rock tip and Unique’s What I got is what you need (which had been on the wants list for aeons – likely since the time I realised [it’s the sample source for 808 State’s Ancodia](https://www.whosampled.com/sample/165580/808-State-Ancodia-Unique-What-I-Got-Is-What-You-Need/)).

 Bread and butter farmhouse cafe.

+Axe